collectiveacuity/labPack/README.rst

 Getting Started
 ---------------
 This module is designed to make the process of retrieving, managing and processing data more uniform across a variety of different sources and structures.
-The methods in this module aggregate and curate python resources and online APIs to provide a set of best practices for handling data across laboratory projects.
+The classes and methods in this module aggregate and curate python resources and online APIs to provide a set of best practices for handling data across laboratory projects.

 Create an unique ID for records::